ycdxsb/PocOrExp_in_Github/2025/README.md

 headers that for some Camel components can alter the behaviours such as the camel-bean component, to call another method

 on the bean, than was coded in the application.
-In the camel-jms component, then a mallicous header can be used to send
+In the camel-jms component, then a malicious header can be used to send

 the message to another queue (on the same broker) than was coded in the application.
+This could also be seen by using the camel-exec component